 "He never once said 'why me' - he just accepted his diagnosis and tried to make the most of the time he had left.
 But what Blair couldn't accept was that where you lived, or how much money you had, determined whether you lived or died, or had more time with your whānau.
 He wanted to fight, to try and make it fairer for other people."
+Blair Vining's Epic Journey - shared on social media, to keep family One of the lessons Melissa believes can be incorporated into the Southland Charity Hospital approach to healthcare is embracing the Māori philosophy of hauora -taha tinana (physical wellbeing), taha hinengaro (emotional wellbeing), taha whānau (social wellbeing) and taha wairua (spiritual wellbeing).
+Each of the four dimensions of hauora influences and supports the others.

-Blair Vining's Epic Journey - shared on social media, to keep family and friends updated with what he was going through and how he was chipping away at his 'bucket list', his must-dos while he still had time to do them - quickly morphed into something much larger.
+and friends updated with what he was going through and how he was chipping away at his 'bucket list', his must-dos while he still had time to do them - quickly morphed into something much larger.